-A fee charged by the appraiser to evaluate the property’s market value based on comparable sales, improvements, location, marketability and use and enjoyment.
+The appraiser charges a fee to evaluate the property’s market value based on comparable sales, improvements, location, marketability, use, and enjoyment.

 A fee charged, typically to a buyer, for the assumption of a current loan.
 Varies depending on the lender.